Bureau of the Chamber of Deputies of Brazil: President

 The chairman of the Board of Directors, who is also the president of the Chamber of Deputies, is the representative of the Chamber when it speaks collectively, in addition to being the supervisor of its work and its order.
 This position is held exclusively by a Brazilian citizen in accordance with Art.
 12, § 3º of the Federal Constitution.

 Furthermore, he is third in the line of presidential succession in Brazil, having occupied the position in the absence of the Vice President of the Republic, in addition to being a member of the National Defense Council and the top director of the Federal Legislative Police, responsible for the ostensive and judicial policing of the Chamber's premises.

-According to Article 17 of the Chamber's Internal Regulations, the president is responsible for presiding over plenary sessions and maintaining order, granting the floor, checking the remaining time for each speaker or interlocutor, inviting the speaker to state whether he or she is speaking for or against a given proposition, interrupting or removing the floor from a speaker who strays from the topic or uses his or her floor to speak on a topic that has been defeated in a vote, determining that a speech or interlocution not be recorded in the minutes, inviting a Deputy to leave the room when he or she is disrupting order, suspending or adjourning the session, authorizing the publication of information or documents, appointing a special committee after hearing the College of Leaders, deciding on points of order, announcing the Agenda, announcing the project concluded by the Committee, submitting the matter discussed to a vote, announcing the result of the vote, declaring a project prejudicial, organizing the agenda after hearing the College of Leaders, calling sessions, breaking ties in overt votes and applying verbal censure to Deputies.
+According to Article 17 of the Chamber's Internal Regulations, the president is responsible for presiding over plenary sessions and maintaining order, granting the floor, checking the remaining time for each speaker or interlocutor, inviting the speaker to state whether they are speaking for or against a given proposition, interrupting or removing the floor from a speaker who strays from the topic or uses his or her floor to speak on a topic that has been defeated in a vote, determining that a speech or interlocution not be recorded in the minutes, inviting a Deputy to leave the room when they are disrupting order, suspending or adjourning the session, authorizing the publication of information or documents, appointing a special committee after hearing the College of Leaders, deciding on points of order, announcing the Agenda, announcing the project concluded by the Committee, submitting the matter discussed to a vote, announcing the result of the vote, declaring a project prejudicial, organizing the agenda after hearing the College of Leaders, calling sessions, breaking ties in overt votes and applying verbal censure to Deputies.